|Applies to: Intune in the Azure portal preview|

 Before you start

 To use Intune in the Azure portal, you must have an Intune admin and tenant account.
-You can sign up for an account here.
+Sign up for an account if you don't already have one.

 Supported web browsers for the Azure portal